erlyvideo/erlyvideo-old/README.txt

 - Currently, only size-based log rotation of files for file appender
 - Support default logger if no logger specified
 - 5 predifined log levels (debug, info, warn, error, fatal)
+- A log handler for error_logger
 - Support for user-specified log levels
 - Support for a log formatter (similar to Layouts in Log4J)
 - Support for console log
 - Support for smtp formatter
+- Support for XML logs
+- Support for syslog
 - Support for changing format and level of appender during run-time

 2. INSTALLATION: